City Sightseeing: Safety issues

 In November 2015, a City Sightseeing bus injured 20 people in a crash at Union Square, San Francisco.
 The police concluded that this was due to driver error, although the driver maintained that the brakes had failed.

 A city official questioned the safety of City Sightseeing tours, and the California Public Utilities Commission released a statement describing various irregularities and problems with City Sightseeing, including multiple permit suspensions since 2007 due to security infractions.

 Franchise model

 The company has been largely developed along the franchise model.
 Some operations were completely owned by City Sightseeing, while some were joint ventures; however, the majority of tours are now operated by franchisees.

 At a minimum, the franchise operator must use the City Sightseeing red base colour and graffiti style.
-They must use the global booking web-site, though many operate their own websites as well, and a percentage of the revenue is paid to City Sightseeing.
+They must use the global booking website, though many operate their own websites as well, and a percentage of the revenue is paid to City Sightseeing.